American Staffordshire Terrier

 Ka-Hanahou Lei O Makana (imp USA)Ka-Hanahou Lei O Makana (imp USA)

-After almost a decade involved with Staffordshire Bull Terriers, in 1984 Bob and Ruth Murdoch decided to introduce the American Staffords into Australia.
+In 1984, after almost a decade of involvement with Staffordshire Bull Terriers, Bob and Ruth Murdoch decided to introduce the American Staffordshire Terriers into Australia.
 Because of quarantine complications from mainland USA at that time, the easiest route was through Hawaii.
 This foundation pair were a bitch Rockisland's Ho'Omua O Hawaii (imp USA) and a dog, Ka-Hanahou Lei O Makana (imp USA).

 Ka-Hanahou's Rojo's Sam (imp USA)Ka-Hanahou's Rojo's Sam (imp USA)

-On January 1st 1987 American Staffordshire Terriers the breed was finally ANKC recognised.
-When the foundation dog became a Terrier Group winner, he put American Staffordshire Terriers on the map here.
-The Murdochs then bred Champions under the 'Amstaff' prefix.
+On January 1st 1987 American Staffordshire Terriers were finally ANKC recognised.
+When the foundation dog became a Terrier Group winner, it put the American Staffordshire Terrier on the map here.
+The Murdochs then bred other Champions under the 'Amstaff' prefix.
 Later they imported a second dog, Ka-Hanahou's Rojo's Sam (imp USA).[1]

 Comparison between the Staffordshire Bull and American Staffordshire Terrier